 You could also take on the whole process yourself.
 If you are a professional or hobbyist in the automotive field, you may have the skills and tools required to part out a car.
 There are many options for selling car parts online, such as eBay, Craigslist or Facebook Marketplace.

-This can be a good option if you have an enthusiast car or lots of aftermarket parts.
+This can be a good option if you have an enthusiast car or many aftermarket parts.
 Car clubs can be great places to find customers, as they are often full of hobbyists with project vehicles.
 You could also keep any aftermarket upgrade parts for your replacement vehicle.

-CONS: Very labor intensive, requires storage space and tools, can take a long time to complete, you will likely need to dispose of the empty frame and damaged parts at the end, along with reporting the vehicle as destroyed.
+CONS: Very labor intensive, requires storage space and tools, and can take a long time to complete.
+You will likely need to dispose of the empty frame and damaged parts at the end and report the vehicle as destroyed.

 6. Donate it to a nonprofit

 Many nonprofits will tow the car for free and sell it, and you’ll get a tax deduction for the depreciated value.
-There are also services that just deal with processing the vehicle, and let you choose which charity receives with proceeds.
+Some services deal with processing the vehicle and let you choose which charity receives with proceeds.

-PROS: Support a good cause, let someone else deal with the paperwork, you get a tax write-off.
+PROS: Support a good cause, let someone else deal with the paperwork and you get a tax write-off.